woodrunsdeep/kartuli-anbani/readme.md

 This is a work in progress and I'm a beginner frontend developer so don't judge too harshly :)
 I will appreciate any feedback from anyone and will try to improve accordingly.

-Available in Russian (English comming soon)
+Available in Russian and English.

-Built with 11ty
 Hosted on Netlify